 We have been following government guidance on the coronavirus with the aim of protecting the safety of our colleagues as well as continuing to provide our service as usual.

-Please note that due to current staff resourcing issues, we are temporarily reducing the operating times of our phone service.
+Please note that due to the impact of current lockdown restrictions and staff resourcing issues, we are temporarily reducing the operating times of our phone service.

 - The majority of our colleagues already have the facility to work from home and we are now doing this on a full-time basis.

-- You can still contact us through the usual routes:
+- You can contact us through the usual routes:

 - However, our office at Canary Wharf is closed so please do not send post to the Exchange Tower address.
 We would strongly encourage customers to use email or the online complaint form rather than sending post to our PO Box address in Liverpool.
 As we are working remotely, our ability to receive and send post is very limited so there will be delays.
-We will not be able to deal with large bundles of documents by post.
+Please do not send original documents by post as we are unable to post them back to you.
+Also note that we will not be able to deal with large bundles of documents by post.

 - Our meetings and events will take place virtually or be postponed.